railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 * \ ``profile_service``\  .

-To find these quickly, enter the word \ ``profile``\   in the  *Name*  field of the search form and click  *Filter*  to search for the relevant modules.
+To find these quickly, enter the word \ ``profile``\   in the :guilabel:`Name` field of the search form and click :guilabel:`Filter` to search for the relevant modules.
 Then install them one by one or all at once.

 As you update you'll see thirty or so modules to be installed.
 When you close the :guilabel:`System Upgrade Done` form you'll be returned to a dashboard, not the main menu you had before.
 To get to the main menu, use the :guilabel:`Main Menu` link.